akuklev/akuklev/what-are-dependent-types.md

 The function “print formatted” `printf(string template, ...)` has a variable number of arguments depending on the first argument `template`.
 If `template` contains no %-patterns, `printf` has no additional arguments.
 If it has a single `%s`, as in our example, it has an additional argument of type `string`.
 The pattern `%d` would require an integer argument, and `%f` a `float`.
 The number of %-patterns in the template determines how many additional arguments are required.

-`printf()` has been used for security attacks so often that they got their own name: Format String Vulnerability.
+`printf()` has been used for security attacks that frequently that they got a proper name: Format String Vulnerability.
 All of them could be prevented by a signature making tacit assumptions explicit:
 ```c
 printf(string template, <printf_args(template)> ...args)
 ```
-where `printf_args(template)` is a “type-valued function” that parses the `template` and returns the list of types of the required additional arguments.
+where `printf_args(template)` is a “type-valued function” that extracts the list of expected types for the additional arguments from the `template`.
 In our example
 ```cpp
 printf_args("Hello, %s!
 Current CPU temperature is %f.")
 ```
 would return `(string, float)`.

-Consider a typical `printf()` usage error leading to a security vulnerability:
+Here is a typical case of incorrect `printf()` usage, that leads to a security vulnerability:
 ```cpp
 main(nat argc, string[argc] argv) {
   if (argc != 1) throw InvalidArgumentException;